 ITU - General Frequency Band Information for specific ITU regions.
-To ensure accuracy for your given location, be sure to set the ITU region (see page 41).
+To ensure accuracy for a given location, be sure to set the ITU region (see page 41).

-Wireless - Specific Band Information for known wireless protocols (GSM, CDMA, LTE, etc.) To ensure accuracy for your given location, be sure to set the ITU region (see page 41).
+Wireless - Specific Band Information for known wireless protocols (GSM, CDMA, LTE, etc.) To ensure accuracy for a given location, be sure to set the ITU region (see page 36).

-Other Details - More specific band information (e.g. Amateur Radio 60 meters, Instrument Landing System, VHF Television, etc.) This information is only available if the ANDRE is set to ITU region 2 (see page 41).
+Other Details - More specific band information (e.g., Amateur Radio 60 meters, Instrument Landing System, VHF Television, etc.) This information is only available if the ANDRE is set to ITU Region 2 (see page 36).

 FCC - Contains information for the bands defined by the FCC rules.
-The FCC Rules Part Number is listed in the description (e.g. Maritime (80), Amateur Radio (97), etc.) This information is only available if the ANDRE is set to ITU region 2 (see page 41).
+The FCC Rules Part Number is listed in the description (e.g., Maritime [80], Amateur Radio [97], etc.) This information is only available if the ANDRE is set to ITU Region 2 (see page 36).